How to Automatically Forward an E-mail in Outlook

 - Create an exception if necessary.
 This would exclude certain emails or spam from being forwarded.

-- Name your forwarding rule and select to Turn on this rule when you’re ready.
+- Name your forwarding rule and select Turn on this rule when you’re ready.

 Automatically Forward an Email in Outlook.com

 Outlook.com is Microsoft’s free webmail service that used to be called Hotmail.
-It doesn’t use installed email clients or traditional Exchange servers, it is all online.
-You can still forward emails though.
+It doesn’t use installed email clients or traditional Exchange servers.
+It is all online, so you can still forward emails.

 - Log into your email account at Outlook.com.

 - Click on the Settings cog in the upper right corner.